This original story is inspired by a scene in the novel, Jasper Jones

-And when I told her I could not live without her I was not exaggerating.
+And when I told her I could not live without her, I was not exaggerating.

-No-one would ever find her.
+No one would ever find her.
 She was too far in the forest, too remote and obscure an area for anyone to consider looking.

 She was lost to the living forever.

 The voice called to me once again; its tone had changed.
-It was not haunting, but seductive, happy.
+It was not haunting but seductive, happy.
 Butterflies.
 It was Charlotte talking to me.

-Tomorrow, another would be reported missing.
+Tomorrow, another will be reported missing.

 But I will be where I’ve always wanted to be.
-Beside the girl of my dreams, hand in hand, in this, our own special place, where no one would find us.
+Beside the girl of my dreams, hand in hand, in this, our special place, where no one would find us.
 Forever.

 I now know why she came to me.
 She no longer wanted to be alone.